More Questions Than Answers

 "More Questions Than Answers" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 20 October 2006, as the sixth episode of series two.
+It was first screened on 20 October 2006, as the sixth episode of the second series.
+It was written by Paul Alexander and directed by Dewi Humphreys.

 Synopsis

 Llewellyn returns in this episode, challenging Boycie to a pub quiz whereby the loser will have to pay the winner a large sum of money, thanks to Elgin's constant bargaining on behalf of Boycie.
 The Boyces look set for a huge money loss when their team is nothing but Elgin, Byran and Jed.
 But when young Tyler turns up and answers all the 2nd-round questions right, Winterdown Farm looks like it is set to have a bright, rich and rewarding future.